 If defects in this category are predominant, this may be an indication of too short deadlines.

-Corrective actions to reduce future defects in this category may include revisions and negotiations on deadlines.
+Corrective actions to reduce future defects in this category may include rechecking and negotiations of deadlines.

 Stress may be the cause of defects.
-When people are under stress, productivity, proactivity, and confidence are declining.
-The defects in this category must be distinguished from the Time Pressure category.
+When people are under stress, productivity, proactivity, and confidence decline.
+The defects in this category must be distinguished from the Time Pressure one.

-Causes of general stress may vary, but general ones may include:
+Causes of general stress may vary, but common ones may include:

 - Management attitude